WangHelin1997/Aty-TTS-Demo/README.md

 # Aty-TTS-Demo

-Demo for Improving Text-To-Speech for Atypical Speakers with Voice Conversion
+Demo for Improving Spoken Language Understanding in Atypical Speech: A New Method for Data Augmentation using Text-to-Speech